What is a wrap account?

 So if you are interested in broad market index funds, the consolidated reporting is of no value.
 In fact, if your adviser has agreed to put you into low-cost index funds and is suggesting a platform, they should provide a compelling reason.

-Unfortunately, since advisors can not charge ongoing fees through online brokers, they seldom recommend them.
+Unfortunately, since advisers can not charge ongoing fees through online brokers, they seldom recommend them.

 Wrap platforms in super